scripting/baselinePlayground/README.md

 # baselinePlayground

-A prototype of what a story page might look like on our baseline site for WordLand.
+A <a href="http://scripting.com/code/baselineplayground/">prototype</a> of what a story page might look like on our baseline site for WordLand.

 Quick to iterate and tweak, to share ideas with people working on the WordPress theme for a site.